DomSpadafora/ReadMe-Initiator/README.md

   ## Installation
-  To install the necessary dependencies, run the following command: undefined
+  To install the necessary dependencies, run the following command:
+  You will need to install inquirer: npm i inquirer

   ## Usage
-  asdlkjasdf
+  Answer the prompted questions when asked.
+Then a ReadME file is generated once all questions have been answered.

   ## License
   This project is licensed under the MIT license.

   ## Contributing
-  undefined
+  Dom Spadafora

   ## Tests
-  To run tests, run the following command: asdlfjaskd
+  To run tests, run the following command: no testing at this time

   ## Questions
-  If you have any questions about this repo, open an issue or contact me directly at [daf](mailto:daf).
+  If you have any questions about this repo, open an issue or contact me directly at [domspadafora@gmail.com](mailto:domspadafora@gmail.com).
-  You can find more of my work at [asdf](https://www.github.com/asdf).
+  You can find more of my work at [DomSpadafora](https://www.github.com/DomSpadafora).